MLHale/nebraska-gencyber-modules/2021/building_an_iot_device/lesson-plan.md

 #### Reflection

-* Review how each cybersecurity First Priciple were demonstrated in this module.
+* Review how each cybersecurity First Principle was demonstrated in this module.

 ### Assessment

-1. Assess the student's understanding of the concepts applied in this module.
+* Assess the student's understanding of the concepts applied in this module.

 [comment]: # (Quiz / Presentation / Project / Writing Assignment / Observation / Walk Around / Oral Questioning / Other)